 - Students leaving before 3:25 PM will be considered Tardy, and we ask that you refrain from picking students up prior to the designated dismissal time if at all possible.
-Remember, teachers teach until the end of the day, and they will be using every possible minute with our four day week. - After-school plans should be arranged with the school Secretary well ahead of time. - For unexpected changes in after school plans, please inform the school Secretary by 3:00 pm, so that students and personnel can be notified. - At 3:40 PM Bus students will be escorted to the buses. - At 3:40 PM Walking students will be escorted out of the building and dismissed by school personnel - At 3:40 PM All other students will be escorted to the Little Bear Gym and grouped by families and/or pre-arranged car-pool groups. - Parents who parked can enter the building and pick up their students from the interior gym doors. - Parents of car-riders will receive a name card to be displayed on their car dash. - Traffic will flow along 12th Street in front of the building and along the curb to the yellow "Hug and Go Zone." - As each car comes into view, school personnel, reading the name card on the dash, will call for the children from the gym and send them out the exterior gym doors to awaiting school personnel who will take them to their vehicle, as it approaches, and help them load and buckle. - The traffic may back up further onto Central, so please stay in your vehicles in order for the line to move quicker as the students are brought out and loaded into the waiting vehicles. - School personnel will assist students in loading quickly into the waiting front 4-5 vehicles. - Waiting for secondary students or parking cannot be allowed in the hug and go zone. - You may park in the parking lot and cross in the crosswalk to pick up your student/s should you prefer.
-Still, carry your name sign and school personnel will call for your student/s as soon as they see you. - We do not have supervision for children after dismissal, so remaining on campus cannot be permitted.
+Teachers teach plan instruction through the end of the day. - After-school plans should be arranged with the school Secretary well ahead of time. - For unexpected changes in after school plans, please inform the school Secretary by 3:00 pm, so students and personnel can be notified. - At 3:50 PM Bus students will be escorted to the buses. - At 3:50 PM Walking students will be escorted out of the building and dismissed by school personnel - Parents who parked can pick up their students from the school front doors. - Traffic will flow along 12th Street in front of the building and along the curb to the yellow "Hug and Go Zone." - The traffic may back up further onto Central, please stay in your vehicles in order for the line to move quicker as the students are brought out and loaded into the waiting vehicles. - Waiting for secondary students or parking cannot be allowed in the hug and go zone. - You may park in the parking lot and cross in the crosswalk to pick up your student/s should you prefer. - There is no supervision for children after dismissal, so remaining on campus cannot be permitted.
 All staff members should leave at 4:00 PM at the latest.